 2. Financial & Wealth Management

-Financial health powers many other goals.
-This domain covers earning, budgeting, saving, investing, and debt elimination.
-Clear financial goals create security and freedom.
+Financial health powers other goals.
+This domain covers earning, budgeting, saving, investing, and debt reduction.
+Clear financial targets create security and freedom.

 Strategic financial planning can change life trajectories.
-Whether you follow FIRE principles or structured debt-paydown plans, specific targets drive progress.
+Whether you follow FIRE principles or a structured debt-paydown plan, specific targets drive progress.

 - Automate savings and investments to “pay yourself first.”